4147s/Rehike/README.md

 ## Installation

 ***Rehike is in development.
-You should not expect a perfect user experience, should you choose to use it.*** If you encounter any problems while using Rehike, [please make an issue](//github.com/Rehike/Rehike/issues) so that we can track them easily.
+You should not expect a perfect user experience, should you choose to use it.*** If you encounter any problems while using Rehike, [please make an issue](//github.com/Rehike/Rehike/issues) so that we can track them easily or:

+## Step 1:
+Download the zip file of the repository or click [here](https://github.com/4147s/Rehike/archive/refs/heads/main.zip)

+## Step 2:
+Extract the archive to obtain a folder 'Rehike'.

+## Step 3
+Open your browser, click on extension icon and go to manage extensions.

+## Step 4
+Turn on the developers mode at top-right and click on 'Load unpacked'.

+## Step 5
+Finally go inside the Numerade Scraper folder and select the 'Rehike Extension' folder.

+## Step 6
+Go to your required numerade question and click on the extension button to see the solution

 We currently do not support an automated install.
 If you wish to use Rehike, you must set it up manually.
 Fortunately, that isn't too hard!